 Day 1/Thu: Departing for Beijing

-The trip starts with your transpacific flight departing from a city of your choice.
+Your China tour with air departs from a city of your choice.
 You’ll lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Beijing